Skip to main content

 June 5, 2024

-In this webcast, we discussed the new General Code and its impact on pension schemes.
-Our speakers covered topics such as risk management, the importance of proportionality and the role of the internal audit function.
-We also shared key findings from our industry survey on governance trends for 2024.
+In the webcast, we covered the new General Code's impact on pension schemes, including risk management, proportionality and key findings from our industry survey on governance trends for 2024.

 N/A